-EERE anticipates notifying applicants selected for negotiation of award no later than July 2015 and making awards no later than September 2015.
+EERE anticipates notifying applicants selected for negotiation of award by July 2015 and making awards by September 2015.

-B. Award Notices
+B. AWARD NOTICES

 1. REJECTED SUBMISSIONS

 Ineligible Concept Papers and Full Applications are rejected by the Contracting Officer and are not reviewed or considered.
 The Contracting Officer sends a notification letter by email to the technical and administrative points of contact designated by the Applicant in EERE Exchange.
 The notification letter states the basis upon which the Concept Paper was discouraged or the Full Application was rejected.